 Once you start to unpick these perceptions of cloud storage, the reasons why they exist becomes clear.
 According to the report, 31% say that since moving to the cloud for storage, it’s been harder to detect unauthorized access, while 21% admit to keeping their most sensitive data stored on on-premises infrastructure because they don’t trust its security in the cloud.

 There’s no doubt that the cloud has considerably enhanced the way that SMBs do business.
 But businesses who have moved to the cloud for storage are finding it harder to detect unauthorized access to company files and folders.
 The ease of sharing data among teams and simple integrations their storage can have with other cloud applications significantly increases the prospect of unauthorized access.
+This difficulty is helping drive SMBs to outsource their IT services to a qualified IT managed service partner.

 What’s more, is that security becomes even more challenging for those SMBs who use a mixture of on-premises and cloud because it’s much harder to track files and folders across both environments without a single consolidated view.
 56% of those surveyed say that it’s difficult to manage the security of data living in these hybrid infrastructures.